 In my family, we always make a joke about vacuum cleaners.
 That every time you move house, it will cost you a vacuum cleaner.
 Why?
 You probably use it much more often.
 Also, the dust you will suck is not normal dust.
 But when it is not a vacuum cleaner, you probably need to replace another utility.

 7. Double costs

 In most cases, you need some time to move from one house to another.
 At this time you will pay double mortgage or rent, electricity, water etc. So reserve an amount of money on forehand.

-In case you are a non-native speaker of Dutch, you most likely need an interpreter when you visit the notary.
+In case you are a non-native speaker of Dutch, you most likely require an interpreter when you visit the notary.
 This is to protect you from not understanding the complicated Dutch documents you need to sign.
 But this is typically something people forget to add to their budget of moving house.

 This list is not complete